anti-achismo-social-club/agentic-design-patterns/README.md

 ## 📜 License | Licença

+### ⚠️ Important Notice | Aviso Importante

+**In accordance with Antonio Gulli's explicit wishes:**
+**De acordo com a vontade explícita de Antonio Gulli:**

+> This content is made freely available to the community.
+Antonio Gulli has generously decided that all royalties from this book will be donated to **[Save the Children](https://www.savethechildren.org/)**.

+> Este conteúdo é disponibilizado gratuitamente para a comunidade.
+Antonio Gulli generosamente decidiu que todos os royalties deste livro serão doados para **[Save the Children](https://www.savethechildren.org/)**.

-Content by Antonio Gulli.
-All royalties donated to Save the Children.
+Content created by **Antonio Gulli** (Google).
+All rights and royalties donated to charitable causes.
-*Conteúdo de Antonio Gulli.
-Todos os direitos autorais doados para Save the Children.*
+*Conteúdo criado por **Antonio Gulli** (Google).
+Todos os direitos e royalties doados para causas beneficentes.*

----

-*🤖 Markdown conversion and Portuguese translation by Claude Code*